Gray County Vehicle Impound Guide

 Here's how to locate your car:

-- Reference your case number: When you call, have your arrest information handy, including your case number (if you have it) and your driver's license number.
+- Reference your booking number: When you call, have your arrest information handy, including your booking number and your driver's license number.

 What You Need to Retrieve Your Vehicle